tahaalmakawie/tahaalmakawie/README.md

 - 👋 Hi, I’m @tahaalmakawie
-- 👀 I started in the field of programming, especially web development, and I loved to be a specialist in the field of front-end development, and here I am now.
+- 👀 Innovative front end developer with 1 year experience in construction and

+Maintaining responsive websites in the recruitment industry. proficient in HTML,

+CSS, Bootstrap, JavaScript, and React as well as modern libraries and frameworks.

+ and superficial knowledge of php.

+Passionate about usability and has working knowledge of Adobe

+Photo shop"
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Redux
-- 💞️ I’m looking to collaborate on ...
 - 📫 My linkedin acounte:- https://www.linkedin.com/in/taha-al-makawie-996773237/

 <!---